murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 >
 > 1. Build your Stacks’ denovo_map.pl pipeline program according to the following set of instructions.
 Following these instructions you will bit by bit create the complete `denovo_map.pl` command:
 >
 >   • Information on denovo_map.pl and its parameters can be found [online](http://catchenlab.life.illinois.edu/stacks/comp/denovo_map.php).
 You will use this information below to build your command.
+You can also use `denovo_map.pl --help`
 >
 >   • Specify the path to the directory containing your sample files (*hint* use your `samples/` link here!).
 The denovo_map.pl program will read the sample names out of the population map, and look for associated `fastq` in the samples directory you specify.
 >